rijuvenator/GIFNeutron/TestBeamAnalysis/database_scraper/README.md

 # Database Scraper

+## New in TB5 Dual Chamber:

+Most of the lines below apply, but note the following slightly different procedure:

+  * Fill *tmb/* with the Automated TMB Dump text files by running *downloadTMB.sh* from *database_scraper/*
+    * I used to have to do with while scraping; since they are their own files now, it's no longer necessary.
+  * Create *trigdata* by running *makeTrigData.py* from *tmb/* and redirecting
+    * Specifically, `for i in *.tmb; do python ../makeTrigData.py $i; done`
+	* The TMB dumps are in a different format, so a new script for making the table was necessary

+## Documentation

 For scraping the [CSC GIF Measurements Database](https://oraweb.cern.ch/pls/cms_emu_fast.pro/gif_log.top_page):
   * *scrape.py* is the main engine.
     * Do `./scrape.py > meta` to update *meta* and save all TMB dumps in *tmb/*.